serokell/blog-posts/Introduction to Free Monads/article.md

 output x = liftF $ Output x ()
 ```

-and write a simple program:
+And write a simple program:

 ```haskell
 program :: (Read a, Show a) => FreeAST a ()